125th Street station (IRT Broadway–Seventh Avenue Line): Construction and opening

+Viaduct

 The Manhattan Street station was constructed as part of the IRT's West Side Line (now the Broadway–Seventh Avenue Line).
 While most of the original line was designed to be underground, the topology of Manhattanville necessitated the construction of a viaduct between 122nd and 135th Streets.
 At the time, the section of 125th Street in West Harlem was known as Manhattan Street; although engineers found that it was technically feasible to dig a tunnel under Manhattan Street, they concluded that such a tunnel would have required a steep grade.
 The IRT's engineers originally planned to build a standard elevated structure, similar to those built in other parts of the rapid transit system, with steel columns that supported plate girder spans.
 However, this plan would have required rerouting the Third Avenue/125th Street streetcar line, which ran along Manhattan Street.
 As such, prior to the start of construction, the plans were changed to a steel viaduct with a double-hinged arch.
+The elevated rail section runs from 122nd to 135th Street and was originally called the Manhattan Valley Viaduct.
+The name was changed to avoid confusion with the nearby viaduct over Riverside Drive, which also goes by this name.
+The aboveground railway has five sections: two embankments at either end, a truss arch over 125th Street, and plate girder bridges connecting the arch with the embankments on either side.